-[Conditional] After successful Primary authentication, AMF determines whether UAA is required for the UE.
-UAA shall only be triggered if the UE has provided a CAA-Level UAV ID and has a valid Aerial UE subscription.
-AMF may skip UAA if the UE has completed UAA succussfully before.
+After successful Primary authentication, AMF determines whether UUAA is required for the UE.
+UAAUUAA shall only be triggered if the UE has provided a CAA-Level UAV ID and has a valid Aerial UE subscription.
+AMF may skip UAAUUAA if the UE has completed UAAUUAA succussfully successfully before.

 4a.
-AMF shall return a Registration Accept message to the UE and indicate that UAA is pending.
+AMF shall return a Registration Accept message to the UE and indicate that UAAUUAA is pending.

 4b.
-[Cconditional] UE may send a Registration Complete message to acknowledge the AMF.
+UE may send a Registration Complete message to acknowledge the AMF.Registration procedure completes.

-5. [Conditional] AMF may trigger the UAA procedure if determined in step 3 for the UE and the USS, as described in Clause X.x.x.2.
+5. AMF triggers the UUAA procedure if determined needed in step 3 as described in Clause X.x.x.2.

+The following procedure is for UUAA during PDU session establishment:

-6. The UE sends a PDU Session Establishment Request message to the SMF.
-The UE may provide a CAA-Level UAV ID to indicate the requrest is for UAS services.
+6. The UE sends a PDU Session Establishment Request message to the SMFincluding a CAA-Level UAV ID to indicate the request is for UAS services.

-7. [Conditional] The SMF determines whether UAA is required for the UE.
-UAA shall only be triggered if the UE has provided a CAA-Level UAV ID and has a valid Aerial UE subscription.
-SMF may skip UAA if the UE has completed UAA succussfully with the same USS/DN before, i.e., in previous PDU Session Establishement procedures or at registration as in step 5.
+7. The SMF determines whether UUAA is required for the UE.
+UAAUUAA shall only be triggered if the UE has provided a CAA-Level UAV ID and has a valid Aerial UE subscription.
+SMF may skip UAAUUAA if the UE has completed UAAUUAA succussfully successfully with the same USS/DN before, i.e., in previous PDU Session Establishement procedures or at registration as in step 5.

-8. The SMF may trigger the UAA procedure if determined at step 7 for the UE and the USS, as described in Clause X.x.x.3.
+8. The SMF triggers the UUAA procedure if determined needed at step 7 as described in Clause X.x.x.3.

-*** END OF CHANGES ***
+*** END OF 1st CHANGES ***